 Possession of Marihuana, by the way, is a legal grey zone.
 Basically, it’s illegal, but minor quantities for personal consumption are being tolerated and not prosecuted.
 Okay, but how much is a minor quantity?
-This, dear stoners, depends on the federal country as well as the judge as well as the altitude of the sun.
+This, dear stoners, depends on the federal state as well as the judge as well as the altitude of the sun.

 However, the very clear and reliable answer is: It depends.

 Hours – a day in Germany has 24 hours and we show it: There is no a. m. / p. m., there is 1 at night and 13 at daytime.
 You’ll have breakfast at 6 in the morning and dinner at 18 in the evening.

 However, f you tell someone the time, you usually don’t say it’s eighteen, you say it’s six.

 So now that you know this drill, let’s explore the German cultural life before they close – usually around six in the evening, hence 18hrs.

 Who?
 Well, the 6,372 German museums and 470 galleries together welcome a total of about 118 million visitors every year.